Bureau of Intelligence and Research: Iraq War

 In July 2004, the United States Senate Select Committee on Intelligence issued a scathing report on prewar intelligence on Iraq.
 INR was spared the poor performance review that most other intelligence agencies received, and the panel specifically endorsed the dissent that INR inserted into the National Intelligence Estimate of 2002.
 The bureau was being studied as a positive example as Congress debated how to best reform U.S. intelligence agencies in the wake of the 2003 invasion of Iraq.

 Myer arrest (2009)

 In June 2009, the Federal Bureau of Investigation (FBI) arrested former INR employee Walter Kendall Myers on charges of serving as an illegal agent of the Cuban government for nearly 30 years and conspiring to provide classified U.S. information to the Cuban government.
-Myers had worked in the INR from 2000 to 2007.
+Myers had worked in INR from 2000 to 2007.
 His arrest was the culmination of a three-year joint investigation by the FBI and the Department of State Diplomatic Security Service.